mcidclan/atomic-point-of-view/README.md

 The current generator records only 2 informations by ray, per space voxel.
 The RGB color of the scanned voxel, and the ray depth which is the length between the space voxel and the scanned voxel.
-The depth information will be used by the navigator to produce the perspective effect.
+The depth information could be used by the navigator to produce realtime effect.

 First, export the voxelized object via blender using the available script.

 Then, generate the atomic raw data with the following for a locked camera:
-./bin/apov space-size:256 atomic-pov-count:180 `
+./bin/apov space-block-size:256 atomic-pov-count:180 ray-step:2 \
-    ray-step:2 max-ray-depth:128 cam-locked
+    max-ray-depth:256 projection-depth:300

 Or, for a free camera:
-./bin/apov space-size:256 atomic-pov-count:180 `
+./bin/apov space-block-size:256 atomic-pov-count:180 ray-step:2 \
-    ray-step:2 max-ray-depth:128 cam-hemisphere
+    max-ray-depth:256 projection-depth:300 cam-lock-ahead

 For PSP generate the raw data with:
-./bin/apov space-size:256 atomic-pov-count:36 \
+./bin/apov space-block-size:256 atomic-pov-count:90 ray-step:4 \
-    ray-step:8 max-ray-depth:256 cam-locked
+    max-ray-depth:256 projection-depth:300

 ### Available options
 space-block-size: .........
 Minimun size of a region block default is 256^3